-Gadgeteer Genius that she is, Skuld of Oh My Goddess! could probably drum up a flamethrower from old engine parts, or a disintegrator ray from a disassembled TV set, but, nope, she relies on bombs.
+Gadgeteer Genius that she is, Skuld of Ah!
+My Goddess could probably drum up a flamethrower from old engine parts, or a disintegrator ray from a disassembled TV set, but, nope, she relies on bombs.
 ANDHOW!

 Considering that Black Lagoon is essentially the anime equivalent of a Hollywood action film, it should be no surprise that the explosions can get to ridiculous levels at points, especially when it comes to the cars.

 The preferred method of dealing with Genetic engineering mishaps in Blood+ is 'Option D', which means dropping missiles on the affected area.
 On a smaller scale, Kai uses special bullets which ultimately cause parts of Chiropterans to explode.